nkreer/Fish/README.md

 ### Installation

 For the best compatibility with plugins, you should always use [the latest stable release](https://github.com/nkreer/Fish/releases).
-It's not recommended to use the source-code from this repository as-is in production, as it may contain bugs or be unstable.
+It's not recommended to use the source-code from this repository in production, as it may contain bugs or be unstable.

 #### Automatic installation

-Composer will install the software for you.
+Fish is available on Packagist.
+Composer can install it for you automatically.

 `$ composer require nkreer/fish`